starbasil143/stoichiometry_game/README.md

 # stoichiometry_game
-game to teach balancing chemical equations
+A game I'm putting together to serve as a way to practice balancing chemical equations.